What are options before Mamata Banerjee?

 "No one is a permanent foe or friend in politics.
 All three non-BJP forces- TMC, Left, and Congress- have suffered losses in this Lok Sabha election, so the three parties coming together for the Assembly elections can't be termed as an alien idea.
 The West Bengal Congress is already ruing that had there been an alliance with the Left then the BJP would not have gained in the Lok Sabha election," says the journalist.

 The Bahujan Samaj Party (BSP) and the Samajwadi Party (SP), the two staunch opponent political parties of Uttar Pradesh, had forged a Grand Alliance along with the Rashtriya Lok Dal (RLD) to take on the BJP in the Lok Sabha elections but they failed to stop BJP juggernaut.
-The BJP led National Democratic Alliance (NDA) won 62 seats, 09 less than 2014.
-The SP matched its 2014 tally by winning 05 seats.
+The BJP led National Democratic Alliance (NDA) won 62 seats, nine less than 2014.
+The SP matched its 2014 tally by winning five seats.
 The BSP, which had scored a naught in 2014, managed to win 10 seats.